1000000000000000000000000000000/PyVkabat/README.md

 conda activate PyVkabat
 ```

-Now, enter the following (make sure you are in the directory where libversions.txt is located):
+Now, enter the following (make sure you are in the directory where pyvkabat_requirements.txt is located):
 ```
 pip install -r pyvkabat_requirements.txt
 ```